jrselzer/Andere_Linklisten/digitale-selbstverteidigung.md

    1. Compromised Entrance Guards
    1. Opening Files Outside Tor
    1. Ultrasonic Sounds
+ * [Operation Liberty Lane (LE Running Gaurd and middle nodes to deanonymize HS users) ](https://www.reddit.com/r/TOR/comments/19benkx/operation_liberty_lane_le_running_gaurd_and/) Operation Liberty Lane (FBI/DHS joint operation) is a multi-national law enforcement operation that involves the United States, Brazil, Germany, and the United Kingdom, and targets users of illegal hidden services.
+It appears this once theoretical attack has been operationalized and has unmasked thousands of users.
+The NCA and FBI have jointly developed a software program called "Good Listener" that involves LE spinning up as many guard and middle nodes as possible, and then using a timing attack to correlate the IP at the malicious gaurd to the timing at the illegal HS.
+It appears that this is only possible once the HS has been identified and the traffic to it can be interecepted and fed into the program.There was a few posts previously about cases where users using TAILS and WHONIX were caught so a NIT was ruled out, we now have our answer.
+This next part is only a guess, but it's likely KAX17 was run by the German government in support of this operation.

 ### Andere Netze
 * [ZeroNet](https://zeronet.io) ein zensurresistentes P2P-Netz, das erst durch Tor anonym wird
 * Wie gut ist mein Browser wiedererkennbar?